-Students will enjoy practicing Alphabetical Order with this engaging and slightly competitive “War” card game.
-They will work together to decide whose card comes first in alphabetical order as they try to win all the cards.
+Card games for kids are an amazing way to teach a host of concepts while also hitting the all-important social skills/game etiquette.
+The Alphabetical Order War Card Game provides multiple ways to learn how to alphabetize words (up to three letters)!
+Students will enjoy learning the alphabetical order rules with this engaging and slightly competitive “War” card game.
+They must work together to decide whose card comes first in alphabetical order as they try to win all the cards.

-12 Unique sets of words cards with varying skill levels:
+12 Unique sets of word cards with varying skill levels:

 - Alphabetizing to the first letter